top of page

 Search

-Do you want to teach poetry in your middle school ELA classes, but you aren't sure where to begin?
+Are you ready to introduce poetry in your middle school ELA classes but feeling uncertain about where to start?
 Teaching poetry doesn't have to be difficult or confusing.
-And, you don't have to teach an entire unit on it before giving kids the opportunity to write poems.
-April is National Poetry Month, and I'm sharing some of my favorite activities and the best ideas to help you get started.
-Jump right to the list of poetry activities including the free emotion poem.
+And, you don't have to create an entire unit before giving kids the opportunity to write poems.
+April is National Poetry Month, so let's check out some student-approved poetry writing ideas to help you get started.

 What's Kenning Poetry, you say?
 A kenning poem describes something without saying what it is, much like a metaphor.
 Each line in a kenning poem is a simple phrase of ONLY two words.
 These words can be joined using a hyphen and are a combination of a noun and a verb (ing or er ending) or a noun and noun used in place of one noun.
 The format creates a kind of puzzle for the reader.